Written by Chris Banyard

 To develop an effective relationship with your supervisor, it’s important to understand what to expect from each other.
 You can find more about this in our guide to PhD supervisor expectations.

-At the beginning of your PhD, or as preparation before you start, it will be helpful to plan your research.
+When starting a PhD, or as preparation beforehand, it will be helpful to plan your research.

 This means expanding upon the research proposal, if you have written one, or researching more of the proposed project.
 It is valuable to become more knowledgeable about the research field, even before you start the PhD research.